 When to consider user interviews?

 User interviews are useful at the start of a project when you’re developing a new concept or still deciding which direction the design should take.
-Speaking to target users one-to-one will
+Speaking to target users one-on-one will

 How to conduct a user interview?